 - (a) In the event the University Administration elects to assign a second or third summer course to a full-time nine (9) month faculty volunteer in lieu of an adjunct pursuant to Article 17.2 (d), and there are multiple qualified volunteers for a particular assignment, and unless there is a critical curricular or program need within the college or department that can only be filled by the assignment of a particular faculty member, such assignment shall be determined in accordance with the priority policy set forth in this section. - (b) All department faculty members shall be ranked according to their teaching assignments in the past three summers.
-Those with the lowest total number of credits taught shall be ranked first, those with the next lowest number of credits taught shall be ranked second, those with the next lowest number of credits taught shall follow, etc.
+Those with the lowest total number of credits taught shall be ranked first, those with the next lowest number of credits taught shall be ranked second, those with the next lowest number of credits taught shall follow, etc. - (c) New faculty and former administrators returned to in-unit status shall be placed at the bottom of the priority list in the order in which they enter or return to the full-time teaching faculty. - (d) For new or former administrator faculty members who will not have had teaching assignments for the past three summers, an average rank will be calculated in which the bottom ranking number (based on date of entry) for any missing years will be averaged with the most recent rank(s). - (e) Ties in the ranking system above shall be broken according to the following priority:

-- (c) New faculty and former administrators returned to in-unit status shall be placed at the bottom of the priority list in the order in which they enter or return to the full-time teaching faculty. - (d) For new or former administrator faculty members who will not have had teaching assignments for the past three summers, an average rank will be calculated in which the bottom ranking number (based on date of entry) for any missing years will be averaged with the most recent rank(s). - (e) Ties in the ranking system above shall be broken according to the following priority: - (1) Rank (Senior to Junior) - (2) Years in rank at UNF (including credited years at hire); and - (3) Total years at UNF (Longest to Shortest). - (4) Coin toss in the case of ties - (f) The priority list of faculty members shall be prepared by the Department Chair and made available to faculty members as early in the fall semester as practicable.
+- (1) Rank (Senior to Junior) - (2) Years in rank at UNF (including credited years at hire); and - (3) Total years at UNF (Longest to Shortest). - (4) Coin toss in the case of ties - (f) The priority list of faculty members shall be prepared by the Department Chair and made available to faculty members as early in the fall semester as practicable.

-ARTICLE 18 PERFORMANCE EVALUATIONS
+ARTICLE 18 Performance Evaluations

-- 18.1 Policy.
-Evaluations are intended to communicate to a faculty member a qualitative assessment of that faculty member's performance of assigned duties by providing him/her written constructive feedback that will assist in improving the faculty member's performance and expertise. - (a) The performance of a faculty member shall be evaluated at least once annually, with the following exceptions: - (1) Faculty members on visiting appointments who have not been reappointed for the following Academic Year - (2) Faculty members who have resigned, and - (3) Faculty members who have been issued notice of non-reappointment or termination for just cause. - (b) The period of the annual evaluation shall include the previous Summer term and Fall and Spring semesters. - (c) Personnel decisions shall be based on written annual evaluations, provided that such decisions need not be based solely on written faculty performance evaluations.
+Evaluations are intended to communicate to a faculty member a qualitative assessment of that faculty member's performance of assigned duties by providing them written constructive feedback that will assist in improving the faculty member's performance and expertise.

+- (a) The performance of a faculty member shall be evaluated at least once annually.
+The following faculty members are not entitled to an annual performance evaluation: - (1) Faculty members on visiting appointments who have not been reappointed for the following Academic Year; - (2) Faculty members who have worked less than three months before the end of the evaluation period; - (3) Faculty members who have resigned, and - (4) Faculty members who have been issued notice of non-reappointment or termination for just cause. - (b) The period of the annual evaluation shall include the previous Summer term and Fall and Spring semesters. - (c) Personnel decisions shall be based on written annual evaluations, provided that such decisions need not be based solely on written faculty performance evaluations.

-18.2 Sources of Evaluation.
+18.2 Sources of Evaluation